 - GX: Upgrades to steel pins with bushings and C-clips for smoother, more durable action.

 - X01: Upgrades to an alloy outer pulley cage and revised parallelogram arms to save weight.

 - XX1: Upgrades to ti bolts, stainless steel pins, and a carbon outer pulley cage to save weight.

 The shifters’ internals are virtually identical across the range, so it’s mainly materials and adjustability improvements as you move up.
 All are available in eMTB versions with single click downshifts, too.

 - NX: Full plastic construction, but is the lightest shifter with Matchmaker mounts.
-Also the only shifter offered with standard fixed bar clamp mount.
+Also, the only shifter offered with a standard fixed bar clamp mount.

 - GX: Upgrades to alloy lower body.

 - X01: Upgrades to adjustable thumb shifter lever, letting you adjust the starting position and an alloy upper cover.